 We also tested cases where one asteroid was involved in more than one apparent pair, i.e., being a cluster of three or more asteroids rather than a solitary pair.
 We found seven such clusters.
-Five of them were identified as the known compact families Datura, Emilkowalski, Iannini, Lucascavin, and 1992 YC2 that were found earlier by Nesvorný et al. (2003), Nesvorný et al. (2006), and Nesvorný and Vokrouhlický (2006).
+Five of them were identified as the known compact families Datura, Emilkowalski, Iannini, Lucascavin, and 1992 YC2 that were found earlier by Nesvorný et al. (2003, 2006), and Nesvorný and Vokrouhlický (2006).
 Two clusters are new.

 The first one has the brightest member (6825) Irvine, and we list identified members of the cluster in Table 2.
-In our procedure, we first identified the three smaller members that form a very compact group with distances $\sim 15\,\mathrm{m/s}$ one from each other.
-Being interested in whether there are some more members of the cluster at slightly greater distances than the limit for d of 36 m/s we used in the nominal search for pairs, we extended our search around the cluster to somewhat greater distances and found one more candidate member of the cluster, (6825) Irvine that is somewhat displaced with $d \sim 60 \,\mathrm{m/s}$ from the three smaller members.
-To confirm that the asteroids in the cluster originated together and that (6825) Irvine really belongs to it, we did a full-fledged integration of the first three orbits -(6825) Irvine, (143797) 2003 WA112 and (180233) 2003 UU192- with their geometric and Yarkovsky clones using the methodology of Nesvorný and Vokrouhlický (2006).
-We found that the three orbits converge during the interval between 1.4 and 1.8 Myr.
-It suggests a formation of the cluster in a catastrophic event at that time.
-The observed offset between the three small members and the largest one (6825) Irvine may suggest that the three small asteroids are a cluster of fragments that were initially ejected with comparable velocity vectors.
+In our procedure, we first identified the three smaller members that form a very compact group with distances ~ 15 m/s one from each other.
+Being interested in whether there are some more members of the cluster at slightly greater distances than the limit for d of 36 m/s we used in the nominal search for pairs, we extended our search around the cluster to somewhat greater distances and found one more candidate member of the cluster, (6825) Irvine that is somewhat displaced with $d \sim 60$ m/s from the three smaller members.
+To confirm that the asteroids in the cluster originated together and that (6825) Irvine really belongs to it, we did a full-fledged integration of the first three orbits - (6825) Irvine, (143797) 2003 WA112